 (NZ) 0800 873 835

-What causes cracks to form in walls?
+What causes cracks in brick walls?

 Moisture levels in the soil affect loosely packed soils, sand and reactive clays as they either expand or contract or wash away.